|

 Trail Profile Back to the Top

-Description: This trail is an old trail that has been reworked.
-It has been smoothed and widened and some of the steepest sections have been bypassed, but there are still some of the original sections to test your skill when biking.
-At the Reino end is a parking area that needs to be fixed up before the park service opens it to cars.
+Description: This section of the Potrero Ridge Trail is an old trail that has been reworked over several years.
+It has been smoothed and widened and the steepest sections have been bypassed.
+There is a formal trailhead with plenty of parking at the Reino end; there is some parking on side streets at the Via Las Brisas end.
 The trail starts with a climb up some steep and tight switchbacks because there's not much land for the trail.
-There is one old section about a half mile in that's challengingly steep, but it's only a few yards long.
 The downhill section at the west end is mostly the original trail and it's a little sandy in spots.
-It ends at Via Las Brisas, across the street from the Sierra Vista Trail and the Pool View Trail.
+It ends at Via Las Brisas, across the street from the Sierra Vista Trail and the Sumac Trail.

 Technical Rating T2